Office of Residence Life and Housing

 Summit Village has the following facilities available for student use.

 Laundry Room .
 The laundry room is found on the first floor of Keystone House.
-It has an outside entrance only.
+It has an outside entrance.
 This facility is open 24 hours a day.

 Vending Machines .
 The vending machines are located in the lobby of Monarch House.
 Access to these machines is 24-hours a day.

 Floor Lounges .
-Monarch, Keystone, Breckenridge and Aspen House has floor lounges with chairs and couches for student use.
+Monarch, Keystone, Breckenridge and Aspen House have floor lounges with chairs and couches for student use.
 The lounges are open 24 hours a day.
 You are expected to observe the guest policy and the quiet hours when using this room.
 Please throw away trash in the trash areas located in each building.

 Alpine Village has the following facilities available for student use.